 What Is a Coronavirus, Exactly?

 So just what is this illness?
 The novel coronavirus is a new disease strain in a family of viruses called “coronaviruses,” which were discovered in the late 1960s.
-They cause everything from mild to severe upper-respiratory tract illnesses and are zoonotic, meaning they’re transmitted from animals to people.
+They cause everything from mild to severe upper-respiratory tract illnesses (plus a range of other documented symptoms) and are zoonotic, meaning they’re transmitted from animals to people.

 This latest version—now a pandemic (meaning it’s spread around the world)—is called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The illness that the SARS-CoV-2 virus causes is COVID-19.
 It was discovered in December 2019 in the city of Wuhan, China, in the Hubei province.
 Most of us are colloquially calling this new virus the “coronavirus,” and technically that’s accurate because it is a member of that family.
 But for the record, the virus’ correct name is COVID-19.